The 6 Different “From” Addresses Inside Every Email

 From: “Your Bank” <[email protected]>

 This is the human-facing identity.
-It’s designed to tell the recipient who the message is from.
+It tells the recipient who the message claims to be from.

 2. The Reply-To: address (where replies actually go)

-Sometimes, when you hit “Reply,” your response doesn’t go back to the address you saw in the From line.
+When you hit “Reply,” your response doesn’t always go back to the From: address.

-That’s because emails can include a Reply-To address that overrides it.
+Emails can include a Reply-To: header that overrides it.

 Example: